NodeBB/nodebb-plugin-poll/README.md

     maxvotes="1" //Max number of votes per user.
-If larger than 1, a multiple choice poll will be created disallowVoteUpdate="0" //if set, users won't be able to update/remove their vote title="Poll title" //Poll title
+If larger than 1, a multiple choice poll will be created disallowVoteUpdate="0" //if set, users won't be able to update/remove their vote allowAnonVoting="0" // if set to 1, users will be able to vote anonymously title="Poll title" //Poll title

 There's also a helpful modal available that will allow you to easily create a poll: